 Planning large-scale complex projects in BIM offers great advantages over conventional planning methods, as the digital model enables very detailed project and design management: this gives team members access to up-to-date project information resulting in greater transparency and enhancing collaboration.
 The current model-based planning does not only include the reconstruction and partial new construction of the motorway junction Funkturm.

 An essential building aspect to ensure the success of the project is the optimised maintenance of the traffic flow during the construction work, while construction logistics must also be taken into account in digital planning.
 It is the intention of the project sponsor and, in the interest of the society, to design and implement a project across all planning phases that serves the entire value creation, maintenance and recycling cycle of a transport infrastructure facility and whose all accumulated information is equally, intuitively understandable and automatically usable for both humans and machines.

 Our work delivering this complex transport project in BIM paves the way towards a digital twin of this busy motorway intersection. ”Mathias Berger Senior Consultant Infrastructure, Arup Germany

 Upgrading highways: from BIM to Digital Twin?

-We are currently working together with 15 planners and experts involved in the project on the model-based optimisation of the preferred option that emerged from the preliminary planning phase in summer 2019.
-This also includes the continuous systematic improvements of the discipline-specific modelling processes, the data exchange interfaces and the specification of project information for the consolidation of a uniform interdisciplinary project data structure.
+We were working together with 15 planners and experts involved in the project on the model-based optimisation of the preferred option that emerged from the preliminary planning phase.
+This also included the continuous systematic improvements of the discipline-specific modelling processes, the data exchange interfaces and the specification of project information for the consolidation of a uniform interdisciplinary project data structure.